Shop Setup

 A dust collector makes more sense when you have larger machines that produce a lot of chips, like planers, jointers, and some table saw setups.
 These systems are built more for moving volume than a typical shop vac.

-A practical beginner setup is not fancy.
-It is usually a shop vac, hose adapters that actually fit your tools, and a simple plan for connecting it where it matters most.
+A practical beginner dust collection setup is not fancy.
+It is usually a shop vac, hoses and adapters that actually fit your tools, a decent filter or bag setup, and a simple plan for connecting collection where it matters most.

 • hoses and adapters that fit your real tools